alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 on GOV.UK.
 These mappings are stored in a database and used by [Bouncer][] to handle requests to those old domains.

-This page covers the details of adding a site so that we can handle traffic to it.
+This page covers adding a site so that we can handle traffic to it, or changing the configuration of an existing site in the Transition app.

+##Changing the configuration of a site that is already in the Transition app

+Edit the relevant [transition configuration file](https://github.com/alphagov/transition-config/tree/master/data/transition-sites).
+The [transition-config README][transition-config] gives more details.

-## Checklist
+## Checklist for transitioning a new site

 ### 1) Ensure the department is aware of the technical limitation of HTTPS enabled sites